Motoring expenses (VAT Notice 700/64)

 - was obtained by the insurance company, finance house from a person who would not have charged VAT on its supply, for example, a private individual

 You can resell such vehicles using the margin scheme.
-You can find further information in Notice 718/1: the margin scheme on second-hand cars and other vehicles.

 7.6 VAT rules on exported cars

 If you export cars to a customer outside the UK, your supply is normally zero-rated provided that you meet the appropriate conditions.

 Find more information in Notice 703: export of goods from the UK and about using the global accounting VAT margin scheme and VAT on movements of goods between Northern Ireland and the EU.

 VAT incurred by businesses when charging electric vehicles can be recovered on the business use of those vehicles, where the vehicles are charged at work or at public charging premises.

 You can also recover the VAT for charging your electric vehicle if you’re a sole proprietor or a partner in a partnership business, and you charge your electric vehicle for business purposes at home.

 You should work out how much of the cost of charging your electric vehicle is for business use and how much is for private use by keeping mileage records.
 The normal input tax rules then apply.

 8.2 Employees charging an electric vehicle which is used for business at a public charging point